NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

 2. You have configured a file screen for the Research shared folder.
     This file screen currently blocks all files except Office document files.
-You want to keep this file screen in place, but allow compressed files, which can’t be written to the Research folder, to be able to be stored in the Old\_Projects folder, a subfolder of the Research folder.
+You want to keep this file screen in place, but allow compressed files, which can't be written to the Research folder, to be able to be stored in the Old\_Projects folder, a subfolder of the Research folder.
 It should not be possible for users to store compressed files in the Research folder or in other subfolders of